-Flow-Through Shares
+Flow-through Shares

 Under the Canadian Income Tax Act, an enterprise may issue securities referred to as flow-through shares, whereby the investor may claim the tax deductions arising from qualifying expenditures that the Company made with the proceeds.
 The increase to share capital when flow-through shares are issued is measured based on the current market price of common shares.
 The incremental proceeds, or "premium," are recorded as a deferred credit.
 When expenditures are renounced, a deferred tax liability is recognized and the deferred credit is reversed.
-The net amount is recognized as a deferred income tax recovery.
+The net amount is recognized as a flow-through shares liability recovery.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2022 AND 2021 (PRESENTED IN CANADIAN DOLLARS)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2023 AND 2022 (PRESENTED IN CANADIAN DOLLARS)